 Another option is to use a multiple loop synthesiser, but this has significant cost implications.

 A much cheaper option, while still retaining a general high level of performance is to use a fractional n frequency synthesizer.

 Fractional n synthesis concept

 The concept behind fractional n synthesis, is very much as the name indicates: the divider takes on a fractional division ratio rather than an integer one that would be normally expected.
 To achieve this, the divider alternatives between division ratios.

 Typically it will change between N and N+1 - the proportion of the various division ratios determined to give the required frequency.
 The division ratio range of N and N+1 gives frequencies between the two division ratios.
 Also switched modulus counters giving counts between N and N+1 are available.

 The advantage of using fractional n synthesis is that the step frequency can be small while still allowing a high comparison frequency and loop bandwidth to improve the overall synthesizer performance.

-When using a dual modulus divider it is easy to calculate the overall effective division ratio.
+When using a dual modulus divider within the RF design, it is easy to calculate the overall effective division ratio.
 To determine the effective division ratio, it is necessary to know the two division ratios and the number of VCO cycles for which each division ratio is effective.
 Therefore the effective division ratio can be calculated from the formula: